microsoft/PowerToys/README.md

 - Fixed a bug where the same layout applied with different configurations to different screens would reset to a single configuration.
 (This was a hotfix for 0.56)
 - When snapping windows with rounded corners on Windows 11, set the correct corner preferences to avoid gaps between zones.
 Thanks [@hallatore](https://github.com/hallatore)!
-- Fix for canvas layout reseting due to resolution changes.
+- Fix for canvas layout resetting due to resolution changes.

 ### File explorer

 - Additional markdown file extensions added for Markdown Preview.
 Thanks [@skycommand](https://github.com/skycommand)!
 - Svgs are now registered as a picture kind on Windows.
 - Added a text wrapping setting to dev file preview.
 Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)!
-- Pdf file preview and thumbnails are now disabled by default, due to incompatibility with Outlook and an approppriate warning is shown in Settings.
+- Pdf file preview and thumbnails are now disabled by default, due to incompatibility with Outlook and an appropriate warning is shown in Settings.

 ### Mouse utility